conda-forge/conda-forge.github.io/src/user/how_to_get_help.rst

 Gitter
 -------------------

-If you are just starting out with conda-forge and/or are completely lost, we recommend to get in touch through `Gitter <https://gitter.im/conda-forge/conda-forge.github.io>`__ and our community members will direct you to the proper documentation and/or help you via the chat.
+If you are just starting out with conda-forge and/or feel completely lost, we recommend getting in touch through `Gitter <https://gitter.im/conda-forge/conda-forge.github.io>`__.
+Our community members will direct you to the proper documentation and/or help you via the chat.

 GitHub issues
 -------------